MGDIS/core-ui/packages/mg-components/src/components/molecules/mg-illustrated-message/readme.md

 If needed some [variables](./?path=/docs/css-variables--docs) are available to customize the component:

-- `--mg-illustrated-message-padding-vertical`: define component vertical padding, default: `4rem`
+- `--mg-c-illustrated-message-padding-vertical`: define component vertical padding, default: `4rem`

 <!-- Auto Generated Below -->